nxproject/workspace/readmes/README_INFRA.md

 ## NX.Project

 NX.Workspace is based in ``NX.Node``.
-Documentation for thiis aspect of the system can be found [here](https://github.com/nxproject/node).
+Documentation for this aspect of the system can be found [here](https://github.com/nxproject/node).

 [Home](../README.md)